a1aw/KmbETA-API/README.md

 JavaDoc: [http://mob41.github.io/KmbETA-API](http://mob41.github.io/KmbETA-API)

+# Licence

+Based on GNU GENERAL PUBLIC LICENSE Version 3.

+>To "modify" a work means to copy from or adapt all or part of the work
+>in a fashion requiring copyright permission, other than the making of an
+>exact copy.
+The resulting work is called a "modified version" of the
+>earlier work or a work "based on" the earlier work.

+I would like to clarify this point.

 # Tutorial
 The API has been changed from ```KmbApi``` class to ```ArrivalManager```.
 You have to create a new ```ArrivalManager``` instance to fetch arrival time.